Nazarii-Lutsiv/CClient/README.md

 * Open this application in any IDE with Java language support.

-* Run the main method that is in the CClient.java class.
+* Run the main method that is in the CClientSOAP.java class.

 ## Usage